All tools

 W

-Some chargers deliver full power to a single battery but split power when multiple are connected.
+Some chargers split power when multiple batteries are connected.

 Results